lEEExp3rt/ZJU-CoursesAndProjects/OOP/README.md

 In this lab you are required to implement a template `Vector` class using **template**.
 It is easy to finish.

+### Bonus

+This is a bonus lab work, which can substitute 1 lab with 0 grades.

+> I just finished all the work, so it is just a fun to do it.

+You are required to implement a very very very simple **java** work in this lab. **JAVA**!!!

+Maybe the teacher is not care about it!!!

 ---

 ## Projects